ZecroZhang/speed_stars/README.md

 Watch yourself zoom through the cosmos with this basic little screensaver.

 ## Instructions of use
-Download the `index.html` file and then drawg it into a browser.
-I coded everything in one file for the sake of ease of use since it's a small program.
+Download the `index.html` and `ss.png` files.
+Make sure they are in the same folder.
+Then drag the `index.html` file into a browser.
+I put all the code in one file for of ease of use and since it's a small program.
+The image(png) is only for the icon, so the the whole simulation will still work with only the `index.html` file.